BillyHaggar/OpenGL_Lighting-Shaders/README.md

 ## How to Run
 [![](http://img.youtube.com/vi/P8T7DuKGDec/0.jpg)](http://www.youtube.com/watch?v=P8T7DuKGDec "How to Run Software in VS 2017")

+- Click on the video above to view a walkthrough of running this project.
-- Run in release mode in VS 2017, with toolset v141 and windows SDK 10.0.17763.0
+- Run in release mode in VS 2017, with toolset v141 and windows SDK 10.0.17763.0.
-- Must be run in release in order for Regex to run at an appropriate speed (very long delays otherwise)
+- Must be run in release in order for Regex to run at an appropriate speed (very long delays otherwise).
 - When opening up the soloution the solution should just run as nuget packages are used for other header files and packages.
 - When upgradeing to VS 2019 as well as upgrading the SDK version problems can occur with running.